Study and Research in Economics

 I have earned my Ph.D. from Texas A&M University in 2020.
 I started my graduate level study of economics in fall 2012 following my admission to the Master's program.
 In 2014 I was admitted to the Ph.D. program and continued my study and research in economics.
 Following my passion for poverty alleviation and economic development, I have become focused in research on pro-social markets such as philanthropy, charitable giving, social entrepreneurship, and microfinance.

-I have taught two courses in Principles of Microeconomics that I passionately designed by combining face-to-face teaching with an online platform.
+I am a excited about joining the Department of Economics at the University of Houston as an Instructional Assistant Professor in Fall 2021 to teach various courses in Economics.
+I the past, I have taught two courses in Principles of Microeconomics that I passionately designed by combining face-to-face teaching with an online platform.
 I delivered this course in two large classes (138 and 234 students) in two consecutive semesters.
 I have also had the great experience of designing and teaching a course in Economics of Microfinance, a topic close to my heart.
-My teaching experience at Texas A&M University started in 2013 when I worked as a tutor.
-Since then, I have worked as a teaching assistant for many undergraduate and graduate level courses in various sub-fields of economics.
+My teaching experience started in 2013 at Texas A&M University when I worked as a tutor.
+In the following years, I worked as a teaching assistant for many undergraduate and graduate level courses in various sub-fields of economics until my graduation from the Ph.D. program.

 Career in Business